Jumee-LDN/wdi-project-one/README.md

 ## Brief
 Design a grid base game that works in the users browser.
 Players must be able to win and lose.
 The game should be built using HTML5, CSS3 and Javascript (jQuery).</br>
-**Time limit :** 7 days
+**Timeframe :** 1 week (October 2018)

 ## Concept
-Inspired by BBC television series Planet Earth, I built a grid-based geography game which requires players to use the arrow keys to save baby iguanas from hungry snakes.
+Inspired by BBC television series Planet Earth, I built a grid-based game which requires players to use the arrow keys to save baby iguanas from hungry snakes.

 ## Goal
 Build an initial make-believe BBC game site which could develop further as a whole series of nature documentary inspired games.